philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 ## SECTION III: Verification Level Matrix (VLM)

-All AI actions are classified into one of three levels.
-This matrix is governed by the **Cumulative Risk Protocol**, which automatically elevates an action's VLM level if a series of related VLM-1 tasks exceeds a predefined complexity or volume threshold within a single operational window.
+All AI actions are classified into one of four levels.
+This matrix is governed by the **Cumulative Risk Protocol**, which automatically elevates an action's VLM level if a series of related tasks exceeds a predefined complexity or volume threshold within a single operational window.

+* **VLM-0 (Autonomous Notification):** For non-intrusive, read-only tasks (e.g., fetching dependencies, running `git status`).
+    * **Protocol:** The AI will execute the task and log the action in `blueprint.md`.
+No notification is required.

 * **VLM-1 (Autonomous Action):** For routine, low-risk, and easily reversible tasks (e.g., installing dependencies, running linters, generating boilerplate).
     * **Protocol:** The AI will execute the task without a halt.
 The action and its outcome will be logged in `blueprint.md`.
 Actions are monitored by the Cumulative Risk Protocol.